 3. Patnem Beach

-Patnem is very similar to Palolem in terms of the look and feel.
-Just like Palolem, Patnem has the beach shacks, the bright colourful huts and the same vibe.
+Patnem Beach is very similar to Palolem in terms of the look and feel.
+It also has beach shacks, bright colourful huts and the same vibe.
 Patnem is also only 2 km from Palolem, so if you decide to stay at either of the two beaches, you can easily visit the other due to their proximity.

-I haven’t myself stayed at Patnem beach yet but I have noticed several beach shacks and hotels on the road leading up to the beach.
+On Patnem Beach there are several beach shacks and hotels on the road leading up to the beach where you can stay.

 4. Bogmalo Beach